devchollo/worktoolshubv2/README.md

 ## ISSUES:
  > EMBED CODE - VIDEO PLAYER NOT WORKING
 ---
+## Future Addition - ADMIN
+ > Edit Suggestion Inbox
+ > Stats page - graphs
+ > Add users [admins]
+## Migrate ENV users to DB so that admins can add / delete users on the dashboard.

 *This README serves as a living document for tracking planned feature integrations, UX improvements, and statistics tracking for WorkToolsHub.*